-Autism Society of Colorado serves as a resource and bridge connections for the autism community.
+Autism Society of Colorado serves as a resource and bridge to connections for the autism community.
 We are advancing the conversation about equal access and inclusion through policy engagement and partnerships.
 We provide trainings to local businesses and organizations in order to facilitate long-term, fulfilling employment opportunities.
-We believe that if we work together, with your help—we can contribute lasting advocacy efforts and meaningful connections for autistic individuals and their supporters.
+We believe that if we work together, we can contribute lasting advocacy efforts and meaningful connections for autistic individuals and their supporters.

 WHO WE ARE